Frequently Asked Questions

 What is your hourly rate?
 Can I use my insurance?

-I charge $200 per 45-50 minute visit and am not credentialed with any insurance companies, meaning that I am an out-of-network provider for all insurance companies.
+I charge $200 per 45-50 minute visit and am an out-of-network provider for all insurance companies.
 If you have out-of-network benefits, I can provide you a super-bill to submit to your carrier for reimbursement.
 For example, students on Dartmouth Student Group Health Plan are reimbursed 80% for out-of-network providers, reducing the out-of-pocket cost per session to $40.
+I also offer sliding scale fees to individuals who might struggle to pay the full fee.

 Do you offer crisis support?